Elizabeth I is probably one of the most recognised monarchs of English history.

 Her hand rests upon the globe, striving for imperial power in the Americas, and pointing to Virginia which was named after her.
 She faces the calm waters on her right, and has her back to the stormy waters behind her showing the destruction of the Spanish ships.
 She is postioned as a calming force for good, in contrast to the chaos of Catholic Europe.

 The Ditchley Portrait – Produced for Sir Henry Lee who had been the Queen’s champion until 1590.
-He had lost favour with her for living openly with his mistress, Anne Vavasour so in 1592 he organised a lavish entertainment for Elizabeth I at this estate in Ditchley in Oxfordshire.
-She stands on a globe with her feet positioned on the county.
+He had lost favour with her for living openly with his mistress Anne Vavasour.
+In 1592 he organised a lavish entertainment for Elizabeth I at his estate in Ditchley in Oxfordshire.
+She stands on a globe with her feet positioned on England.

 The serpent on her sleeve symbolises wisdom and in her right hand is the rainbow with a latin inscription above it ‘non sine sole iris’ – ‘no rainbow without the sun’.
 It is a symbol of peace, emphasising that there can only be peace with the Queen’s wisdom.